-- The Adverse Childhood Experiences Study determined that there is a 60% increase in risk of suicide attempt with every additional adverse childhood experience.³
+The Adverse Childhood Experiences Study (ACEs) determined that there is a 60% increase in risk of suicide attempt with every additional adverse childhood experience.³

 As caregivers of children from hard places, we must be aware of the risks and ensure that our children are receiving the help they need.

-As friends of parents fostering, we must provide support when we see it.
+As friends of parents fostering, we must provide support when we recognize signs of depression in children.

 As child welfare workers of foster youth, we must eliminate silos and insist that the children on our case loads receive trauma-sensitive mental health services.